curthayman/isitsafe/README.md

 Enjoy and if you see something that you don't think is right, let me know and I will get to it when I can!

+Oh you have to make sure you have curl installed in order for this to work as well.

 Usage:

 ./isitsafe.sh https://www.example.com